RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 Having combined the official news with the cancellations levels recorded per day on the timeline offers and overview on the unfolding of events that might have an influence on the traveler's decision towards their booking.

-> `We begin observing an unusual increase in cancellation levels starting with March 11th.
-We have determined that it might be caused by a fear of travel over health concerns factor, given the recent global pandemic declaration by WHO, and the US announcement of banning travel from the EU (Apostu & Beres, 2020).`
+*''We begin observing an unusual increase in cancellation levels starting with March 11th.
+We have determined that it might be caused by a fear of travel over health concerns factor, given the recent global pandemic declaration by WHO, and the US announcement of banning travel from the EU (Apostu & Beres, 2020).''*

 Following the first effects, it becomes noticeable that the cancellation levels occur over four major peaks in the COVID-19 timeframe.